lab-rnu-lv/lab/_projects/04-Digital-Door-Lock-System.md

 <div class="card">
   <h3>📘 About project </h3>
-  <p>Smart Water Level Controller:<br>
+  <p>Digital Door Lock System:<br>
- The main focus of this project is automation with minimal user input, using a two-button interface for simplicity and reliability.</p>
+ The Digital Door Lock System is a password-based security system that uses an Arduino Uno to control access.
+It replaces traditional mechanical keys with a numeric keypad and provides visual and sound feedback using LEDs, a buzzer, and an LCD display.
+Key Idea: Only users who enter the correct password can unlock the door; otherwise, the system remains locked.</p>
 </div>
 ---

 ## 🔗 PROJECT WEB-PAGE
 <div class="card">
 <h3>📘Project WEB-page link</h3>
-    <a href="https://adwaith11366.github.io/waterlvl/" class="button">Project page</a>
+    <a href="https://adwaith11366.github.io/waterlvl/](https://claude.ai/public/artifacts/e0407101-3122-47e3-8045-a24f267cdd10" class="button">Project page</a>
 </div>

 ---